Omaha Paternity Attorneys

 At Burnett Wilson Law, our caring Omaha family law attorneys can help you pursue what is commonly known as a paternity action.
 Whether you are a parent who needs financial and emotional assistance with the care of your child, or a loving parent seeking to obtain full child custody or visitation rights, our team will listen to your side of the story, and help you navigate the often rocky waters of paternity establishment.

-Give us a call today at (402) 810-8611 to see how we can assist you with paternity actions in Nebraska.
+Looking to establish paternity in Omaha, Nebraska?
+Give us a call today at (402) 810-8611 or contact us online to see how we can assist you with paternity actions.

 Paternity rights and privileges are automatically conferred on the legal spouse of a woman who gives birth – and this is true regardless of the child’s biological parentage or DNA test results.
 If you and your partner were not married at the time of birth, however, the state will not automatically recognize the male partner as the father.
 In this case, paternity is normally established by two methods, signing an Acknowledgement of Paternity or a Court Order establishing paternity.